Daedalus02/cv_intermediate/README.md

 # Computer Vision Project: Object Detection and Feature Matching

 ## Project Overview
 The goal of this project is to develop an object detection system capable of locating known objects ("power drill", "mustard bottle", "sugar box") in an input image.
-The system uses synthetic views and binary masks to detect objects and highlights them with bounding boxes.
+The system uses synthetic views to detect objects and highlights them with bounding boxes.
 The project is implemented in C++ using OpenCV, with a focus on robust feature matching or alternative approaches like template matching.

 ## Dataset
 The dataset includes:
 - `test_images`: Images for testing the system.
-- `models`: 60 synthetic views of each object and corresponding binary masks.
+- `models`: 29 synthetic views of each object.
 - `labels`: Ground truth annotations for object positions in the images.

 Dataset link: [Google Drive](https://drive.google.com/drive/folders/1heXAbX4WKXf3-z2sl68Qg-cvbcVwosxO?usp=sharing)